 Maintenance cost for a Bichon depends on certain features of the breed.
 This dog type is perfectly within the average as it regards food expenses which are strictly linked to the owner's ability to balance the pet's diet to two meals per day.
 Bichons are also generally healthy with no particular issues of sort, however a bit more attention is required for their coat which should always be treated by an expert groomer and therefor demanding a higher expenditure on a regular basis.

 Expenditures within average with particular care for the fur

 The size of the Bichon Frise is not deceiving.
 This breed is perfectly suitable for life in an apartment, even if quite small.
-The Bichon Frise is amongst the most loved breeds thanks to its convenience, ability to interpret this kind of lifestyle, and because of all the traits which are perfectly suitable to apartment life such as their capability to understand the different context within the house and when to give into more energetic activities or calmer ones.
+The Bichon Frise is amongst the most beloved breeds thanks to its convenience, ability to interpret this kind of lifestyle, and because of all the traits which are perfectly suitable to apartment life such as its ability to understand the different context within the house and when to give into more energetic activities or calmer ones.

 Perfectly suitable to live in a unit

 The presence of family members or owner is absolutely vital for a Bichon.
 This type of dog can only be left alone for a few hours not because otherwise it will become an issue or cause trouble in the house, but because the desire to spend time with its family is a true necessity.
 A Bichon Frise that spends too much time alone can develop a quite severe form of separation anxiety.